 Modernising Business Communications & the Corporations Act 2001 (Cth)

 The Australian Government is on a roll.
-First it passing of the Commonwealth Registers Act 2020 in June 2020 and the consequential amendments to existing Acts in connection with:
+First it passed the Commonwealth Registers Act 2020 in June 2020 and the consequential amendments to existing Acts in connection with:

 · the introduction of the Directors Identification Number; and

-· combining 35 existing business registers to create the proposed Modernising Commonwealth Business Registry regime.
+· combining 31 ASIC registers with the Australian Business Register (ABR) to create the proposed Australian Business Registry Services (ABRS).

 Then came the ‘Corporations (Coronavirus Economic Response) Determination (No.1&3) 2020’’, which will remain in effect until 21 March 2021.
-Once passed, the related ‘Corporations Amendment (Virtual Meetings and Electronic Communications) Bill 2020’ which will permanently allow companies to hold meetings virtually, send meeting-related materials electronically and validly execute documents electronically under Section 127 of the Corporations Act 2001 (Cth).
+The related exposure draft ‘Corporations Amendment (Virtual Meetings and Electronic Communications) Bill 2020’ was issued in October 2020 to allow the Government to consult with stakeholders aimed to make permanent changes to allow companies to hold meetings virtually, send meeting-related materials electronically and validly execute documents electronically under Section 127 of the Corporations Act 2001 (Cth).

 More recently, the Treasury Laws Amendment (Combating Illegal Phoenixing) Act 2020, came into operation in February 2020 giving regulators additional enforcement and regulatory powers to 'detect and disrupt phoenix activity, and to prosecute directors and other professional advisers who engage in or facilitate this activity'.
 You can also refer to our related blog on changes to processes for resigning directors.